Overview

 Confidentiality

-All manuscripts received for review are confidential documents.
+Manuscripts under review are confidential documents.
 Reviewers must not:

 Confidentiality must be maintained before, during, and after the review process.